 "Wendy was very helpful to me when I was looking for a job, so I am happy to help," Lee says.
-"I felt it was a real challenge for me to get into this industry, and the best way for me to give back is to spend time with students and to help them achieve their goals."
+"I felt it was a real challenge for me to get into this industry, and the best way for me to give back is to spend time with students

 "The school gives you the connections, and you have to figure out how to use them and how to leverage those relationships."